• Skip to primary navigation

 Depending on the type of matcha, you may find that the pudding gets a bit more powdery as it sits, but it still tastes perfectly fine.

-As I said above, by using a keto-friendly sweetener, this becomes a keto-friendly chia pudding.
+By using a keto-friendly sweetener, this becomes a keto matcha chia pudding.

 As this makes 3 servings, each serving has 19.2 grams of carbs and 15.5 grams of fiber, which comes to 3.7 grams of net carbs per serving.